IAMSE Webinar Series

 USMLE STEP-1 is Going to Pass/Fail: Now What do We Do?

-Register at this link here
+Register with CENTILE at this link here

 In this five-part series beginning Thursday, January 7, 2021, recognized experts from the various stakeholder groups will present and discuss the impact of this decision, identify challenges to their respective programs and explore creative ways to address the consequences of this important medical education milestone.
 These thought-provoking sessions will include the perspectives of allopathic and osteopathic residency program directors, basic science faculty, undergraduate medical education curriculum designers, clinical educators, and programs that involve international medical students matriculating to the United States.